 There may be a time when you are called on to make a decision about health care for yourself or for a loved one.
 This can often be a confusing, frightening, or painful task.
 Increased understanding among patients, families and health care providers may lessen your fears and help relieve the burden that such difficult decision-making may cause.

-St. Joseph’s Area Health Services has a Medical Ethics Committee to help you in such circumstances.
+CHI St. Joseph’s Health has a Medical Ethics Committee to help you in such circumstances.
 The Ethics Committee is a group of people who are prepared to listen and respond to you.
 They can help get all the facts you need to make a decision, and they can offer feedback and suggestions.
 They will never come up with a final answer or tell you what to do, however they have been educated in medical ethics and can bring their ideas together.
 To get in touch with the Ethics Committee, please call our Spiritual Care Services at extension 516.

-At St. Joseph’s Area Health Service we make a special effort to respect the individual’s spiritual needs of all our patients.
+At CHI St. Joseph’s Health we make a special effort to respect the individual’s spiritual needs of all our patients.
 Our Spiritual Services program provides support through times of crisis and joy.
 Our Spiritual Services Coordinator, Rev. Randy Hachfeld, along with area clergy and volunteers schedule regular visits with patients.

 Rev. Hachfeld is chairman of the Ethics Committee which provides consultation for difficult medical dilemmas and education for staff.
 Assistance is also provided for patients and families in preparing The Minnesota Health Care Directive, a tool which combines the general purposes of the living will and durable power of attorney for health care.
 Education on advance directives is provided for the community.

-Hospice also has a part-time Chaplain who visits patients and families in their homes and in nursing homes.
+Hospice Care also has a part-time Chaplain who visits patients and families in their homes and in nursing homes.

 We believe that total patient care demands attention to the spiritual, as well as the physical and emotional needs of each patient.
 Members of the Spiritual Services staff are available to assist you, whatever your religious tradition.
 Your priest, minister, or rabbi is always welcome to visit you while you are here.